 In my case, they are many scattered spots - a form of psoriasis called guttate psoriasis - while for others, they manifest as large plaques.

 On bad days it stings like needles, and in recent weeks the itch has been so bad, I've scratched until I bleed.

-For months I've covered myself from head to toe in nasty, oily prescription creams that stain my clothes and sheets.
+For months I've covered myself from head to toe in nasty, oily prescription ointments that stain my clothes and sheets.

 Usually, I look forward to summer but this year there is no way I want to wear shorts or a bikini.